Our executive team

 He is a graduate from Wilfrid Laurier University’s school of business and is a devoted husband and father of three.

-Shelley Babin, Senior Vice President, Law and General Counsel
+Shelley Babin, Senior Vice President, Law & General Counsel, Chief Ethics Officer

 As Ontario Power Generation’s Senior Vice President, Law & General Counsel, Shelley Babin provides strategic legal advice to OPG on all aspects of the company’s business and directs its legal team.
 She is also accountable for the Corporate Governance and Corporate Secretary team, the Freedom of Information office and the Employee Relations group, and is OPG’s Chief Ethics Officer.